reytoms/Portfolio/README.md

 A passionate Information Security Professional , with a lot of data to conceal yet stories to share ;)

 #What I hope to learn
 My brain cells are clustered with data that needs some organizing to better match, map and make sense of it all!
-I am confident this course is going to help me do just that - use the plethora of information to narrate a meaningful and colourful story!
+I am confident this course is going to help me do just that - use the plethora of information to narrate a meaningful and colourful story.
+I aspire to build appealing visuals with impressive and communicative data!

 #Portfolio
 Assignment 2: Data visualization #1